fbpx

 You have probably heard about the hottest show in Kenyan theatres ‘Too Early For Birds’, attended one of their shows or seen the trending topic on Twitter.
 If you haven’t, I got you.

 For starters, the show was birthed by two spoken word artists Abusense and Ngartia with the aim of countering the condescending colonial voice and telling African history in a positive light; good or bad.
-They borrowed topics from Owaah’s blog, who is known for writing about unconventional historical characters.
+They borrowed topics from Owaah’s blog, which is known for writing about unconventional historical characters.

 The creations have been theatrical masterpieces show after show.
 Since it is written and produced by the current generation, it is packed with high energy and entertainment.
 You can be assured of a couple of laughs.